-Find any unused Amazon Application Load Balancers (ALBs) and Network Load Balancers (NLBs) and remove them from your account in order to help lower the cost of your monthly AWS bill.
-An AWS ELBv2 load balancer is considered "unused" when the associated target group has no EC2 target instance registered or when the registered target instances are not healthy anymore.
+Find unused Application Load Balancers (ALBs) and Network Load Balancers (NLBs) and remove them from your AWS account in order to help lower the cost of your AWS bill.
+An Amazon ELBv2 load balancer is considered "unused" when the associated target group has no target instance registered or when the registered target instances are not healthy anymore.

 This rule can help you work with the AWS Well-Architected Framework.